 - Basic Safety: tour the facilities and participate in tool and equipment safety training

-After attending the safety seminar, you will be able to use the makerspaces and basic hand tools for your projects.
-Additional training to gain access to the other machinery (such as the vacuum former, molding and casting bench, and sewing machine) will be available through separate sessions offered by the Maker Mentors.
-We have some exciting workshops planned for this semester!
-Watch our website, social media, or calendar of events for these announcements.
+After attending the safety seminar, you will be able to use the makerspaces and most basic tools for your projects.
+Additional training to gain access to the other machinery (such as the vacuum former, molding and casting bench, and sewing machine) will be available through separate sessions by request.

 If you have any questions please email the Director of Making, Dr. Kevin Galloway.